Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Learn more about the benefits of investing in your health and how Aviv Clinics can help.

-The Sagol Center for Hyperbaric Medicine and Research In Israel and Aviv Clinics medical staff have led many HBOT studies on post-stroke patients.
-These studies have played a significant role in developing our unique HBOT protocol.
+The Sagol Center for Hyperbaric Medicine and Research is one of the world’s largest research and treatment centers of its kind in the world.
+Scientists at the Sagol Center and Aviv Clinics medical staff have led numerous HBOT studies on post-stroke patients.
+These studies have played a significant role in developing both the Aviv Medical Program and our unique hyperbaric treatment protocol.

-Our research and findings uncovered four critical takeaways on HBOT and post-stroke conditions.
+Our research and findings reveal four critical takeaways on HBOT and post-stroke conditions.

 Hyperbaric Oxygen Induces Late Neuroplasticity in Post-Stroke Patients – Randomized, Prospective Trial